Fox Chase Library

 3:30 P.M.

-Mondays at 3:30 pm: Sew Cute!
+***THIS EVENT HAS BEEN CANCELLED DUE TO HVAC ISSUES*** Mondays at 3:30 pm: Sew Cute!
 Join us every Monday for Sew Cute!
 Sewing for Kids and Tweens.
 Miss Melissa will work with kids and tweens on basic sewing skills using a sewing machine.
 Participants do not need to show up every week.
-Projects will be provided.
+Projects…

 5:30 P.M.

-Join us on Tuesdays in June from 5:30 pm to 6:30 pm.
-We will be reading and discussing Lindz Amer's book Rainbow Parenting as well as other issues surrounding raising queer kids and their allies.
-You do not need to attend all four dates.
-Please come as you can.
-We will have a…
+Join us on Tuesdays in July from 5:30 pm to 6:30 pm.
+We will be reading and discussing Meghan Ashburn and Jules Edwards' book I Will Die On This Hill as well as other issues surrounding raising autistic (and generally neurodiverse) kids.
+You do not need to attend all five dates.
+Please come…

 About